talaverak1/Python-Project/README.md

 The show revolves around the use of dark humor and tackles difficult subjects such as depression and addiction.
 As a result, the language used in the show should reflect the sentiments of the characters.
 The code I created attempts to use both nltk, TextBlob and other data tools to do a sentiment analysis of the show's script.
+In this project, I found the sentiment anlysis under TextBlob was slightly over 0.5, indicating the show is positive despite its dark twists.
+The charts included in the project emphasize the limitations that a computer based sentiment anlaysis has.
+However, looking at the top ten common words, its likely that increasing the strictness of the stop words would give us a better list.
+In addition, surveying the sentiment analysis under nltk shows a variety of different scores.
+However the most common score is still neutral.
+This is likely due to the simplistic nature of television scripts (i.e. use of "uhs", "ums", and contractions).

 Instructions